Police suggested charging a child for her explicit photos. Experts say the practice is common

 The AP filed a written request with the Franklin County prosecuting attorney's office seeking information on whether minors have been charged under the statute, but had not received a response as of Thursday afternoon.

-Rebecca Epstein, the executive director of the Center on Gender Justice and Opportunity at Georgetown University's law school, said charges against victims are common.
+Rebecca Epstein, the executive director of the Center on Gender Justice and Opportunity at Georgetown Law, said charges against victims are common.
 Epstein co-authored a report in April looking at how survivors of sexual assault and abuse are often criminalized.

 “Girls who experience sexual abuse are often the ones who are punished for the sexual abuse that they experience.
 Rather than being treated as survivors who need support, they are funneled into the criminal justice system," she said.
 “Our culture assigns complicity to girls who are too young to legally even consent to sex.”